zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 ### MongoDB and Server

-We need the `db` variable from the connection to to access MongoDB.
+We need the `db` variable from the connection to access MongoDB.
 This means we need to put our express request handlers into the MongoClient's `then` call.

 ```js
 MongoClient.connect(/* ... */)